andrearossinisolutions/GPX-Overfly-FE/README.md

 # GPX Overfly Frontend

-Frontend React + Vite per visualizzare una traccia GPX come flyover 3D interattivo su mappa Cesium.

-Permette di:
+React + Vite frontend to display a GPX track as an interactive 3D flyover on a Cesium map.

+It allows you to:

-- caricare file GPX
+- upload GPX files
-- visualizzare il percorso in 3D
+- view the route in 3D
-- avviare un flyover cinematico
+- start a kinematic flyover
-- regolare la velocità durante il volo
+- adjust speed during flight
-- registrare il flyover in video `.webm`
+- record the flyover as a .webm video
-- visualizzare reporting points VFR e airspaces da backend OpenAIP proxy
+- view VFR reporting points and airspaces from the OpenAIP proxy backend
-- mostrare una mini-mappa 2D durante la navigazione
+- display a 2D mini-map during navigation

+Use it directly at: <https://gpxoverfly.rossinisolutions.com/>

+Feel free to contribute opening a PR!

 ---